© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A round cairn on Watchet Hill is a scheduled monument protected by Historic England under reference 1017872.
 View the official record →

-A round cairn on Watchet Hill is a Bronze Age funerary monument located in Devon, England.
+A round cairn on Watchet Hill is an ancient burial monument located in Devon, England, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017872.

 A round cairn on Watchet Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017872.